 Mary has a private studio for professional singers, and runs occasional consultation sessions for singers hoping to pursue professional training.
 She regularly works as resident vocal coach for a number of West End shows, including Jesus Christ Superstar, Shrek the Musical, Funny Girl, Groundhog Day, wonder.land (National Theatre), Into the Woods (Opera North/West Yorkshire Playhouse), Wicked, Women on the Verge of A Nervous Breakdown – the Musical, Chicago, Guys & Dolls, Ghost - the Musical, and Once.

-Mary has been associated with a number of different training organisations - Mary teaches at the Royal Academy of Music, on the Post-Graduate Music Theatre course, and now directs regular Vocal Workout weekends for their Open Academy programme.
-She has been a regular guest teacher at the Royal Northern College of Music, where she was made an Honorary Fellow in Spring 2011.
-She is head of the the singing department at Millennium Performing Arts.
+Mary has been associated with a number of different training organisations - she teaches at the Royal Academy of Music, on the Post-Graduate Music Theatre course, and now directs regular Vocal Workout weekends for their Open Academy programme, which offers aspiring singers the opportunity to explore their potential through an intensive programme of practical workshops and masterclasses.
+Click here for more information on the 2017 Weekend.

 As the Vocal Talent Consultant at Glyndebourne, Mary works with the education team to develop young talent both through their youth opera groups and with the new initiative the Glyndebourne Academy, which aims to assist exceptional aspiring professional singers who have faced barriers to developing their potential.
 She also works closely with Welsh National Opera's education team, acting as vocal specialist and workshop facilitator for WNO Youth Opera tour workshops which take place across Wales and the South West.